rjcf18/Trabs_Exerc_Univ/Msc/Sistemas Multimodais/Trabalho1/Pepper/Pepper/README.md

+# Pepper - A simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition

 # Dependencies

 ## There are several dependencies to solve in order to run this project.
 There is a makefile to make the process easier.